weleoka/kaica_dun/README.md

 1. git clone the repository
 2. Use gradle to fetch the dependencies into the local project folder.
 The gradle task for copying the dependencies is `cpDeps`, and the downloaded total for the dependencies is 27MB.
 The task `cpDeps` makes dependencies available for development by placing them in `lib/` folder.
 This is not always required as in most instances IDE loading will more efficiently keep local copies of repositories available, and with the added benefit of providing availability for multiple projects.
 3. Make your IDE load dependencies *.jar files from `lib` in your project structure settings in the IDE.
 Consider removing other references to libraries/locations if there are any.
-4. Modify `src/resources/application.properties` to use mariaDB, mySQL or hsqldb, and maybe set your credentials and url parameters.
-Or if required use a standalone environment by setting up file-based hsqldb as per instructions for @link:"compiling-for-production".
+4. Rename `src/resources/application_example.properties` to `src/resources/application.properties` and edit it to use mariaDB, mySQL or hsqldb, and maybe set your credentials and url parameters.
+Or if required use a standalone environment by setting up file-based hsqldb as per instructions for "Production build with hsqldb".

 To build and run the project with gradle wrapper `./gradlew build`, and then `./gradlew run` to run the application.